Bartozzz/Wireframe/README.md

 **Copy/paste (not recommended):**

 You can download Wireframe and save it into your project’s `css` directory.
-This method is not recommended because you lose the ability to easily and quickly manage and update inuitcss as a dependency.
+This method is not recommended because you lose the ability to easily and quickly manage and update Wireframe as a dependency.

 ## Getting started